 Some companies know how to offer good customer service, period!
-MOO is an Internet-based printing company that offers a variety of products with high quality printing on hefty stock.
-Last year I made a set of business cards that featured a couple of photographs from my Orchis collection, and later another set with photographs from the dome of Hagia Sophia.
-They came out very nice and I finished them all.
+MOO is an Internet-based printing company that offers a variety of products with high-quality printing on a hefty stock.
+Last year, I made a set of business cards that featured a couple of photographs from my Orchis collection, and later another set with photographs from the dome of Hagia Sophia.
+They came out very nice, and I finished them all.
 So, it was time to reorder.
 I located my previous order and replaced the small image on the information side of the card and used the photograph that opens and closes Orchis.
 A friend was going to pick up his cards and he brought mine home as well.

 Here are the lessons learned:

 - When you can, work with a company committed to customer service.
 MOO will get my card business from now on

 - If you really want a card with a rich black background, download their templates and design your card yourself on black background